Personal Leave Application Form

 Acknowledgement

-This section creates a signed record that the employee reviewed and submitted the leave request.
+This section creates a signed record that the information is accurate and that the employee understands the submission terms.

 - I confirm that the information provided is accurate to the best of my knowledge.